S: Pottawatomie Lighthouse ~ Rock Island, Wisconsin

 13: Info wall in the summer kitchen has photos & info about the keepers and drawings of the original and current lighthouse. | Merchandise case in the summer kitchen.
 Tours are free, so the lighthouse is maintained through donations and merchandise sales.

-15: Photos of the kitchen showing 1881 sink with hand pump, kitchen table & a "hoosier" which features gravity-feed flour storage with sifter and a pull-out work table.
+15: Photos of the kitchen showing antique sink with hand pump, kitchen table and a "hoosier" which features gravity-feed flour storage with sifter and a pull-out work table.

 16: Many of the early keepers were paid less than a dollar a day, but they also received food rations which were delivered to them periodically.
 This list shows the weekly allowance for each keeper.
 Since most of the rations consisted of dried, salted or canned food ~ many keepers planted large vegetable gardens, kept chickens & livestock, and hunted or fished to provide fresh food for their table.